confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ### Queries

-The headers columns will be usable in any query like any other column, except `INSERT` query will be blocked.
+The headers columns will be usable in any query like any other column, except `INSERT SELECT` and `INSERT VALUES` statements will fail if trying to insert into a headers column.
 However, when persistent queries project header-backed columns, the header values are copied into the output row’s value (or key), not to headers in the output record.

 ### Schema

 Header columns will fully be a part of the stream/table's schema.
 When running `SELECT *`, header columns will be included in the projection, and they will also appear when describing a source.
+However, headers will not be copied to the header fields of sink topics.

 ## Design
 Columns in the logical schema will be represented by a new type of column `HeaderColumn` which will extend `Column` and contain an optional String named `key` representing the key in `HEADER(key)`.
 It will store `Optional.empty()` for columns defined with `HEADERS`.
 They will be in a new `HEADER` namespace, which functions identically to the `VALUE` namespace, except that the `StreamBuilder` will populate those columns with header values.